niklasramo/eventti/README.md

 A _predictable_ event emitter for pragmatists, written in TypeScript.

-- Predictable behaviour.
+- 🔮 Predictable behaviour.
-- Hits the sweet spot between features, size and performance.
+- 🎯 Hits the sweet spot between features, size and performance.
-- Small footprint (under 1kb gzipped).
+- 🎁 Small footprint (well under 1kB gzipped).
-- Highly optimized and stable performance across browsers.
+- ⚡ Highly optimized and stable performance across browsers.
-- Written in TypeScript with strict types.
-- Extensively unit tested.
+- 🤖 Extensively tested.
-- Works wherever JavaScript works.
-- No dependencies.
+- 🍭 No runtime dependencies, what you see is what you get.
-- MIT licensed.
+- 💝 Free and open source, MIT Licensed.

 ## Why another event emitter?